About GoutPal.com

 Brief History

-Around the year 2001, in my early forties, I started to experience various aches and twinges around my feet.
-On reflection, I experienced quite a lot of tingling “pins and needles,” but put this down to restricted leg movement, approaching middle-age, too much entertainment.
+Around the year 1995, in my late thirties, I started to experience various aches and twinges around my feet.
+On reflection, I experienced quite a lot of tingling “pins and needles,” but put this down to restricted leg movement, approaching middle-age, and too much entertainment.

 One day, my ankle became so swollen I could hardly walk, so I consulted my family doctor.
 He said,